-Building the capacity of our network partners is a cornerstone of our strategy.
-We will continue to strengthen our organisational and governance structures in order to meet the challenges in delivering this strategy.
-We will cultivate a dynamic and responsive network through our Global Secretariat and Regional and Country Water Partnerships.
-Institutional policies will be put into place that encourage broad dissemination of programme results, create incentives to foster teamwork and a culture of communication, learning, and institutional innovation.
-We will deepen our skills in areas such as facilitation, mentoring, networking and online media in order to support multi-stakeholder platforms that facilitate interaction and promote learning for change.
+Building the capacity of our Network of Partners is a cornerstone of our Strategy.
+We will continue to strengthen our organisational and governance structures in order to meet the challenges in delivering this Strategy.
+We will cultivate a dynamic and responsive Network through our global secretariat and Regional and Country Water Partnerships.
+Institutional policies will be put into place that encourage broad dissemination of programme results, and create incentives to foster teamwork and a culture of communication, learning, and institutional innovation.
+We will deepen our skills in areas such as facilitation, mentoring, networking, and online media in order to support multi-stakeholder platforms that facilitate interaction and promote learning for change.